 As discussed in Note 1, the financial statements of the Measure W Fund are intended to present the financial position and the changes in financial position attributable to the transactions of the Fund.
-They do not purport to, and do not, present fairly the financial position of San Mateo County Transit District as of June 30, 2022 and 2021, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of San Mateo County Transit District as of June 30, 2023 and 2022, and the results of its operations for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting